-According to the Hellenic Legislation (Law 4256/2014) as pleasure boat is defined any yacht with overall length more than 7 meters, sailing yacht or motorboat, which according to its technical specifications, it is possible to be used for pleasure travels. Αs industry of the professional sea tourism with pleasure boats it is determined the group of those companies, which regardless of their legal form, own yachts for business exploitation (ship owners).
+According to the Hellenic Legislation (Law 4926/2022) as pleasure boat is defined any yacht with overall length more than 7 meters, sailing yacht or motorboat, which according to its technical specifications, it is possible to be used for pleasure travels. Αs industry of the sea tourism with professional pleasure boats it is determined the group of those companies, which regardless of their legal form, own yachts for business exploitation (ship owners).
 The business exploitation concerns mainly the chartering of the yachts with specific terms to customers (charterers).
-On the other hand, the disposal of the privately – owned yachts to third parties (for the renewal of the fleet) is the last operation act of the business exploitation.
+On the other hand, the disposal of the privately – owned yachts to third parties (for the renewal of the fleet) is the last operation act of the exploitation.

-The professional sea tourism with pleasure boats began in the early 70’s in Greece but in fact started to develop in the early 80’s since it had been instituted the appropriate legal framework with law 438/1976.
+The sea tourism with professional pleasure boats began in the early 70’s in Greece but in fact started to develop in the early 80’s since it had been instituted the appropriate legal framework with law 438/1976.
 Greece was the first Mediterranean country in which the sea tourism began to develop.
 France, Turkey, Italy and the Balkan countries of the Former Yugoslavia followed later on.

 The sea tourism was expanded mainly in the countries of Mediterranean because of their morphology (number of islands) and the good weather conditions that allow such activities for 8 months per year.